 What types of project tasks can you expect as a specialist or aspring practitioner?

 Volunteers for health care projects assist local doctors and medical staff with the treatment of patients.
 Medical internship volunteers are also involved in other hospital activities such as record keeping, data management, sanitation, patient education and other specialist areas as required.
 Ask us for more information on how you can assist!

 You’ll be placed in a midwifery ward of the hospital where you will spend your days shadowing other medical practitioners who are experienced in the field of midwifery.
 This will provide you an invaluable opportunity to learn first hand the day to day running’s of a hospital in a developing country and allow you to connect with people from all walks of life from all over the world.
 The hospitals we work with undergo a review process to ensure they are suitable to provide an effective experience for all healthcare volunteer abroad interns.

 As an aspiring or practicing medical doctor you’ll be provided a mentor clinician who is experienced and can take you under their wing where appropriate.
 They’ll help you aclimatise to the hospital environment to understand the various medical procedures and protocols necessary to ensure quality medical care to all patients.
 This experience allows you to see things from a different perspective in a developing country.

-Whether you’re travelling in a group or a friend or on your own you’ll meet volunteers from all over the world.
+Whether you’re travelling in a group, with a friend or on your own, you’ll meet volunteers from all over the world.
 You should really be 18 years or older, however we can cater to some who are 16 or 17 depending on the application.
 There is no upper age limit.